 Based on this review:

-- 14 actions can be considered closed – these are actions where the intent could no longer be met, the action had transitioned to business-as-usual, or was deemed no longer relevant or required
+• 14 actions were considered closed – actions where the intent could no longer be met, the action had transitioned to business-as-usual, or deemed no longer relevant or required

 For more information: